bookofproofs/bookofproofs.github.io/_sources/history/19th-century/kasner.md

 * Water was obtained by Kasner from a nearby stream, and heated over a fire built from dead branches and leaves which we had gathered.
 * As the sun faded and darkness began to fall, Kasner would arise at the psychological moment signalled by a halt in the conversation, and carefully extinguish the fire with some water kept in reserve - we then knew it was time to start for home.
 * Kasner is best remembered today for the term 'googol' and for his remarkable book Mathematics and the Imagination (1940) co-authored with James R Newman.
-* The name "googol" was invented by a child (Dr Kasner's nine-year-old nephew) who was asked to think up a name for a very big number, namely, 1 with a hundred zeros after it.
 * We should note Kasner's talents as a teacher at all levels.
 * Kasner received many honours.
 * If today this position is patently a leading one, then some significant portion of the credit must be assigned to the work and influence of Edward Kasner.